top of page

 Researchers may submit for consideration original proposals that have not been published or presented at another professional meeting.
 Proposals will be submitted through the online submission portal on the EERA website, and if the proposal is accepted, the lead author must pay all conference fees and be present at the conference.
 Original proposed research presentations are to be based on completed work or work to be completed before the annual conference.
 The proposal submission abstract must be less than 1,500 words though, if available, you may also attach your completed paper separately.
 Submissions should provide sufficient detail for reviewers to judge the quality of the proposal.
 Quantitative, qualitative, and mixed method studies are encouraged.

 Proposals for the upcoming 2025 meeting will be accepted beginning September 14th, until 11:59 p.m.
-(EST) on November 29, 2024 (deadline has been extended from November 15 to November 29).
+(EST) on December 13, 2024 (deadline has been extended from November 29 to December 13).

 The program will consist of papers and other formats for educational research presentations that have been accepted by the review committee.
 All submissions will be reviewed by at least two scholars or practitioners in the field of education. .